Bethel Island

 Contra Costa County, California Incorporated and Unincorporated areas with Bethel Island Highlighted.

-Bethel Island is an island in the Sacramento–San Joaquin River Delta of Contra Costa County, California, approximately 10 km east of Antioch.
+Bethel Island is an island in the Sacramento–San Joaquin River Delta of Contra Costa County, California, United States, approximately 10 km east of Antioch.
 The island describes itself as "the heart of the California Delta."

 Bethel Island (formerly known as Bethell, Bethell Ranch, Bethel Tract, Sand Mound Ranch, Sand Mound Tract) is also a census-designated place (CDP) on the island.
 The population at the 2020 census was 2,131.
 The community of Bethel Island is governed as a Special Act District created by the California State legislature and named the Bethel Island Municipal Improvement District (BIMID).
-It is a popular destination for recreation seekers, especially hunters, fishermen and boaters.
+It is a popular destination for recreation seekers, especially hunters, fishermen, boaters, and bird watchers.

 History

 Bethel Island was named for the Bethell Brothers, Frank and Warren Bethell, who formed the first successful farm on the island, called Sand Mound Ranch.

 The landform known as Bethel Island was created between 1859 and 1870 by several men, see the names and survey numbers below.
 (Source: California State Archives for Land Patent Certificate of Purchase for Swamp and Overflow Surveys Numbers 80, 81, 82, 83, 225, 226, 227 and 250).
 Alonzo Stone purchased much of the property formerly owned by Warren and Anne Bethell, and the area was briefly referred to as the "Stone Tract" in the 1930s.
 Prior to this, it was referred to as "Sandmound Ranch", "Sandmound Tract" or "Bethel Tract" and contained an estimated area of 6000 acres, and did not become an island until 1911, when Dutch Slough was dredged eastward to join with Sandmound Slough.
 East Contra Costa Historical Society has been made aware of these inaccuracies, however has not yet updated their website.